imagej/imagej.github.io/_pages/scripting/parameters.md

 {% include testimonial quote='zomg UIs are so easy now
 done by lunchtime' person=person gravatar='9e4ed4484fd425f3f178bfeed4777b31' source='https://gitter.im/fiji/fiji?at=5717afbc98c544f1396cef2f' float='right' %} For example, if we look at the [Greeting.py](https://github.com/scijava/scripting-jython/blob/scripting-jython-0.2.0/src/main/resources/script_templates/Python/Greeting.py) [template](/scripting/templates) supplied with Fiji:

-{% include github-embed org='scijava' repo='scripting-jython' path='src/main/resources/script\_templates/Intro/Greeting.py' %}
+{% include github-embed org='scijava' repo='scripting-jython' branch='master' path='src/main/resources/script_templates/Intro/Greeting.py' %}

 We see that an input parameter `name` of type `String` is declared. `@Parameters` are handled automatically by the framework; if we run this script when the User Interface is available (e.g. from the script editor), the `name` parameter will automatically be harvested via a pop-up dialog: